semantic-infrastructure/three-layer-model/README.md

 # The Three-Layer Model
 ## Syntactic – Semantic – Operative Interoperability

-The Three-Layer Model provides a universal analytical framework for examining interoperability in intelligent system networks.
+The Three-Layer Model provides a universal analytical framework for examining how intelligent autonomous actors achieve structurally coherent collective action.

 It separates interoperability into three structurally independent layers: